Removal of Director Removal of Director

 The elimination of a Director under Section 169 of the Companies Act 2013 is subject to specific provisions.
 As per the 2013 Act, the removal of a director can only take place during a general meeting through the approval of an ordinary resolution.
 Notably, this condition is applicable unless the director in question was appointed either through proportional representation or under section 163.

-How Soon can you remove a director?
+How Soon can you remove a company director?

 To initiate the removal of a director, a shareholder must provide the company with special notice indicating their intention.
 Subsequently, the company has a period of 28 days to convene a general meeting.
 During this meeting, shareholders will cast their votes on the proposed resolution.
 Should the resolution receive approval by a simple majority, the director in question will be ousted from their position.